alexandertornede/online_as/README.md

 In order to generate Figure 8, rename the `output` folder, which was created during the run of the code, to `server_output`.
 It contains the necessary data to generate the plots included in Figure 8.
 After the renaming, you can run `analysis/plots_over_time.py`, which will print the Latex code for Figure 8 onto the console and store all required files in the `figures/runtime_plots` directory.

 #### *Sensitivity Analysis*
 In order to generate the sensitivity analysis, you have to run another set of experiments.
-For this purpose, replace the `approches` and `table` lines in the `experiment_configuration.cfg` file with the following two lines:
+For this purpose, replace some lines in the `experiment_configuration.cfg` file with the following lines:

 ```
 [DATABASE]